-In Japanese media, leeks and/or daikon radishes (a large white, carrot-shaped tuber) are the typical stock groceries.
+In Japanese media, naga-negi (a very large scallion resembling a leek) and/or daikon radishes (a large white, carrot-shaped tuber) are the typical stock groceries.

-- In a season 2 episode of Zero No Tsukaima, Siesta is seen carrying a grocery bag with a baguette and, as seen when she drops it, an apple.
+- In a Season 2 episode of The Familiar of Zero, Siesta is seen carrying a grocery bag with a baguette and, as seen when she drops it, an apple.

 - Yuuki carries a bag with a baguette in the opening of the Silent Möbius TV series.

 - Slayers: Amelia, while carrying a large cloth sack of food, (which has two loaves of french bread sticking out the top) tries to save Lina and Gourry from a bunch of bandits by attacking them from a high cliff.
 She crashes to the ground, which causes the food to fly out, including meat, more bread, and fruit.

 - In episode 4 of Smile Pretty Cure!, Nao is carrying three grocery bags, a leek protuding from one and a daikon radish from another, when she comes across the panicking Miyuki.

 - In Tiger & Bunny, Keith is carrying the usual "baguette and carrots" bag when he runs into Cis in episode 15.
 There's also an apple in there, which he offers to her.

 - In The Best Offer, the hero delivers two grocery bags to his love interst.
 We see a baguette sticking out from one of them.